Palisade: Ottoman Empire

 A "palanka" was a type of wooden fort constructed of palisades, built by the Ottoman Empire in the Balkans during the 16th and 17th centuries.
 They could be erected for a variety of reasons such as protecting a strategically valuable area or a town Some palankas evolved into larger settlements.

 Carolingian Empire

-The Carolingian empire adapted similar Greek/Roman styles of military fortification including the building of palisades as one measure of a layered defensive and offensive technique.
+The Carolingian Empire adapted similar Greek/Roman styles of military fortification including the building of palisades as one measure of a layered defensive and offensive technique.
 These assumptions have largely relied on textual reference and architectural similarities.
 Archaeological parallels have provided further evidence of their use in the Medieval era.
-The Siege of Pavia, to conquer the Lombard Kingdom, is an example of effective Frankish adoption of wooden palisades to surround a city as a barrier to isolate and force surrender.
-Although wooden fortifications often decay, one of the best-preserved Carolingian hill forts that demonstrate use of palisade construction is in Büraburg, Germany revealing earth ramparts topped with wooden palisades.
+The Siege of Pavia, to conquer the Kingdom of the Lombards, is an example of effective Frankish adoption of wooden palisades to surround a city as a barrier to isolate and force surrender.
+Although wooden fortifications often decay, one of the best-preserved Carolingian hill forts that demonstrates use of palisade construction is in Büraburg, Germany, revealing earth ramparts topped with wooden palisades.

+New Zealand

+The Māori people of New Zealand used wooden palisades paired with ditches to create strong defensive land boundaries for fortified villages known as pā.
+Many pā featured multiple rows of palisades, sometimes reinforced with tightly bound wooden posts and positioned at different heights to slow attackers and expose them to counter-attacks from defenders above.
+This was particularly effective with the introduction of muskets to Māori warfare tactics.
+At the siege of Kaiapoi Pā in the early 1830s during the Musket Wars, Ngāi Tahu historical accounts describe how warriors from Ngāti Toa were unable to breach the pā by force alone due to its thick timber double palisades.
+They eventually set fire to the outer palisades, weakening the structure and allowing entry.